 How Fibromyalgia Affects Your Mental Capacity for Work

 If your fibromyalgia is accompanied by a psychiatric disorder, or if it causes short term memory loss or difficulty concentrating, it can affect your mental capacity for work.
-These symptoms can make it difficult to succeed in any work environment, whether physical or sedentary.
+These symptoms of fibromyalgia can make it difficult to succeed in any work environment, whether physical or sedentary.

 Can You Get Disability for Fibromyalgia?